-The Music Department has world-class individual and group instruction for a wide variety of ages, levels and musical interests.
+The Colburn Community School of Performing Arts music department has world-class individual and group instruction for a wide variety of ages, levels and musical interests.

 Audition and Placement

-Prospective students who wish to study privately at the Community School of Performing Arts (CSPA) must submit an inquiry form to the CSPA Registration Office.
-To begin the process, click here to submit an Online Inquiry Form.
+Prospective students who wish to study privately at the Community School of Performing Arts must submit an inquiry form to the Registration Office.
+Click here to fill out and submit an Online Inquiry Form.

-The Community School of Performing Arts has a limited collection of string, wind and brass instruments available for rental to our students.
-Students who wish to rent instruments should inquire at the CSPA Registration Office.
-All students enrolling for piano study must have access to a piano for daily practice; the School does not rent pianos.
+The Community School of Performing Arts has a limited collection of string, wind, and brass instruments available for rental to our students.
+Students who wish to rent instruments should inquire at the Community School Registration Office.
+All students enrolling for piano study must have access to a piano for daily practice.
+The School does not rent pianos.

 Providing feedback regarding a student's ability, achievement, and motivation is a constant aspect of study at the Colburn School.
 Often this feedback is provided on an individual basis, although some departments give formal exams once or twice each year.
 These exams help to determine a student's strengths as well as areas that may need improvement, and are an incentive for further practice and achievement.
 Students who do not progress appropriately may be counseled by the individual faculty member, department chair, or dean of the Community School of Performing Arts.
 Consistent lack of progress may result in dismissal.